 The VT102 emulation is fairly complete, but does not support autorepeat.
 Double-size characters are displayed properly if your font server supports scalable fonts.
-Blinking characters are partially implemented; the emulation is functional but does not have the appearance of a real VT102.
 The VT220 emulation does not support soft fonts, it is otherwise complete.
 Termcap(5) entries that work with xterm include an optional platform-specific entry, "xterm," "vt102," "vt100" and "ansi," and "dumb." xterm automatically searches the termcap file in this order for these entries and then sets the "TERM" and the "TERMCAP" environment variables.
 You may also use "vt220," but must set the terminal emulation level with the decTerminalID resource.
 (The "TERMCAP" environment variable is not set if xterm is linked against a terminfo library, since the requisite information is not provided by the termcap emulation of terminfo libraries).